-In this article I would like to convey to my readers something about the personalities and work of Niels Bohr and Paul Dirac, juxtaposed against one another.
-Let me hope that the portraits that I will paint of these two great figures from the world of physics will be faithful to the originals.
+In this essay I would like to convey to my readers something about the personalities and work of Niels Bohr and Paul Dirac, juxtaposed against one another.
+Let me hope that the portraits I will paint of these two great figures from the world of physics will be faithful to the originals.
 The year 1985 was celebrated as the centenary of Bohr's birth, while Dirac passed away in October of the previous year.
-There was a gap of almost a generation between them.
-Let us also recall that Einstein spanned the period 1879 to 1955; so he was just six years older than Bohr, and stayed that way.
+1 There was a gap of almost a generation between them.
+Let us also recall that Einstein's life spanned the period 1879 to 1955; so he was just six years older than Bohr.

-For Bohr and Dirac, the most important work of their lives was bound up with the strange story of the quantum - the struggle to adapt and alter the fabric of classical physics to accommodate Planck's quantum of action.
-It turned out that this called for an overhauling of all three components of the classical scheme matter, motion and radiation.
-Naturally Bohr appeared on the scene at an earlier phase of the struggle than did Dirac, and several others were also involved, but here our focus is on these two.
+For Bohr and Dirac, the most important work of their lives was bound up with the strange story of the quantum-the struggle to adapt and alter the fabric of classical physics to accommodate Planck's quantum of action.
+That this called for an overhauling of all three components of the classical scheme-matter, motion and radiation.
+Naturally Bohr appeared on the scene at an earlier phase of the struggle than did Dirac, and several others were also involved, but here our focus will be on these two.

 Some of you may remember that Planck made his momentous discovery sometime in the evening of Sunday, October 7, 1900 (incidentally, Bohr's fifteenth birthday).
 The experimental physicist Heinrich Rubens and his wife had visited the Plancks for tea that afternoon.
 Rubens told Planck of his and Kurlbaum's measurements of the black body radiation spectrum in the far infrared limit, where he had found definite deviations from the Wien radiation law.
-This law was a theoretical one which had been proposed in 1896, by Wien, and which Planck had believed to be exactly valid.
-Soon after the Rubens left, Planck set to work to find an interpolation between Wien's Law, known to be valid at high frequencies, and the low frequency measurements just reported to him by Rubens, which incidentally agreed with the theoretical results of Rayleigh and
+This law was a theoretical one which had been proposed in 1896 by Wien, and which Planck had believed to be exactly valid.
+Soon after the Rubens left, Planck set to work to find an interpolation between Wien's Law, known to be valid at high frequencies, and the low frequency measurements just reported to him by Rubens, which incidentally agreed with the theoretical results of Rayleigh

-^{} Niels Henrik David Bohr, b.
+1Niels Henrik David Bohr, b.
 October 7, 1885, d.
 November 18, 1962.
 Paul Adrien Maurice Dirac, b.
 August 8, 1902, d.
 October 20, 1984.

-Jeans.
+Niels Henrik David Bohr 1885-1962 and Jeans.
 It was thus that Planck arrived at his celebrated radiation law.
 It is somewhat staggering to realise that quantum theory was born or discovered in this way in the space of a few hours!
-It is also a hint to those of us in academia that we really ought to invite each other over for tea, with our spouses, more often than we do, and to talk about our scientific work rather than other matters.

 The quantum of action was thus first discovered via the thermodynamic properties of light, and in the succeeding years the first insights into its significance came largely through statistical arguments as well as the wave-particle duality of light.
-In all of this of course Einstein played a leading role.
+In all of this of course, Einstein played a leading role.
 However, the connection of Planck's discovery to the structure of matter, its stability and its mechanics had to wait for Bohr's magic touch in the years 1912-13.